Nicollet Avenue: History

-Nicollet Avenue began as a military road between St. Anthony Falls and Fort Snelling.
+Nicollet Avenue began as a military road between Saint Anthony Falls and Fort Snelling.
 It was named for early 19th-century French explorer and cartographer Joseph Nicollet, who led three expeditions in what is now Minnesota.
 Nicollet Mall occupies the oldest section of the avenue.
 Before the mall was constructed in 1967, Nicollet Avenue stretched from the Mississippi River to the Minnesota River.

-One block of the street between 29th Street and Lake Street was removed in the 1977 to build a Kmart store (opened in 1978) which covers two city blocks, detouring southbound traffic to Blaisdell Avenue and northbound traffic to First Avenue South.
+One block of the street between 29th Street and Lake Street was removed in 1977 to build a Kmart store (opened in 1978) which covers two city blocks, detouring southbound traffic to Blaisdell Avenue and northbound traffic to First Avenue South.

 The city of Minneapolis has planned to restore Nicollet Avenue by reconstructing the Kmart site into a new configuration that would include both commercial and residential development since at least 2010.
 After a building fire at the former Kmart in October 2023, the building was torn down in November 2023.
 The city of Minneapolis announced proposed street layouts for a reconnected Nicollet Ave in October 2023.
 Construction is expected to start in 2025.

+On January 24, 2026, at around 9:05 a.m.
+CST, Alex Pretti was killed by multiple gunshots fired by United States Customs and Border Protection agents at the corner of 26th Street and Nicollet Avenue in Minneapolis.
+Crowds gathered at the scene in Minneapolis and protests spread to other cities, including New York City, San Francisco, Los Angeles, and Boston, with demonstrators criticizing the actions of federal agents and calling for accountability.